johnpolacek/team-health-checker/README.md

 `
 ~~~~

-Now, for the HealthCheckComplete component, we will once again wrap the content in a Query component that will pass the GraphQL data to its children.

-To display the results, we can iterate through the responses and increment the values (Awesome/OK/Sucky) for each topic.
+Now, let’s make a HealthCheckResults component to display the results.
+We will once again wrap the content in a Query component that will pass the GraphQL data to its children.
+We can iterate through the responses and increment the values (Awesome/OK/Sucky) for each topic.

-*components/HealthCheckComplete.js*
+*components/HealthCheckResult.js*

 ~~~~
 import PropTypes from 'prop-types'